launchdarkly/launchdarkly-toolbar/README.md

 # LaunchDarkly toolbar

-The LaunchDarkly toolbar is a React component that provides a developer-friendly tool for interacting with LaunchDarkly during development.
+The LaunchDarkly toolbar is a React component that provides a developer-friendly mechanism for interacting with LaunchDarkly during development.

 ## Packages